12 Surprising Reasons For Irregular Periods

 Check Out – Obesity, And Pregnancy, Is Any Relation B/W Them, Risk

-Studies report that women (age 20 to 29 years old) used more medicines, of course, due to periods issues, compare to men.
+Studies report that women (age 20 to 29 years old) used more medicines, due to periods issues, compare to men.

-Here are some common medicine, which may interact with irregular periods include:
+Here are some common medicines, which may interact with irregular periods:

 • Blood-thinning